elixir-lang/elixir-lang.github.com/getting-started/alias-require-and-import.markdown

 In Elixir, `Integer.is_odd/1` is defined as a macro so that it can be used as a guard.
 This means that, in order to invoke `Integer.is_odd/1`, we need to first require the `Integer` module.

-In general a module does not need to be required before usage, except if we want to use the macros available in that module.
-An attempt to call a macro that was not loaded will raise an error.
 Note that like the `alias` directive, `require` is also lexically scoped.
 We will talk more about macros in a later chapter.

 ## import